rage/java-programming/data/part-2/2-repeating.md

 **-2**
 Give a number:
 **0**
-The sum of the numbers is 34
+Sum of the numbers: 34

 </sample-output>